transpect/xml2tex/README.md

 A rule can contain three child elements: `text`, `param`, `option`, which define how the content of the current XML node is wrapped.
 The `param` element specifies that the contents of the current context XML node is wrapped with curly braces `{}`. `option` is used to wrap the content with brackets `[]`, hence `text` process it without any wrapper.

 Each of these elements can contain a `@select` attribute.
-This attribute is optional and can be used to select a specific XML node within the current XML context.
+This attribute is optional and can be used to specify an XML node within the current context.
 The example below shows how to use the `@select` attribute to construct the parameters of a LaTeX link instruction.

 ```xml
 <template context="dbk:link">
   <rule type="cmd" name="href">